-I ordered The Vintaj Big Kick a week or so ago and have been playing around having fun with it!
+I ordered The Sizzix BIG Kick, the Vintaj edition a week or so ago and have been playing around having fun with it!
 I’ve cut my own metal blanks, tried a few different manufactured blanks, ran them through the machine and I wanted to share my results.

-I’ve done lots of research and the best price for the Vintaj Big Kick Machine is almost always here.
+I’ve done lots of research and the best price for the Sizzix Big Kick, Vintaj Edition is almost always here.

 First, I unpacked the box and thought the handle for the machine was missing!
 I was not happy.
 I waited until the next morning to hear back from customer service.
 They told me they thought the handle was missing the first time they unpacked the box too!
 The handle is well hidden in a hole on the back of some of the styrofoam packaging.
 I nearly tossed it out and I would have been in trouble because it was garbage day.
 The Big Kick Vintaj edition is very popular and seems to be on back order in many places so if you do get your hands on one, don’t throw away the packaging until you find the handle!